MileHacker Logo

 Unique Photo Opportunities

-Multan's unique aesthetics provide endless inspiration for photographers.
+Multan's unique aesthetics provide endless motivation for photographers.

 Sufi Shrines' Tile Work

-• Intricate tile work of Sufi shrines, especially blue plus white patterns.
+• Intricate tile work of Sufi shrines, especially blue and white patterns.

 • Stunning photographic subjects, reflecting ancient craftsmanship.